pococms/neovim/README.md

 # My notes on using Neovim

-...of interest to no one but me.
+The contents of my commented [init.vim](/init-vim.md) are of interest to no one but me.
 Just need a convenient place for this info.
+This might help you learn where to put your init.vim, though.

 ## Configuring with init.vim